 There are several options when it comes to securing VA Aid and Attendance benefits.
-One option is to use Veterans Service Organizations (V.S.O.s).
-This is a safe and cost-free option, but it is time consuming, which results in payments taking longer to be received by the elder.
+One option is to use your local Veterans Service Organization (V.S.O.).
+This is a safe and cost-free option.
+It can be time consuming, thus resulting in a longer waiting time for the elder to be receive the benefit.
 In addition, some family members and elders find the process overwhelming and do not want to embark on this project without help.

 You may also read about Financial Advisors who claim to secure this benefit for elders for “free.”
 These Advisors frequently lack the knowledge required about other benefits (for example, Medicaid) and advice given to secure the VA Benefit may make the Veteran ineligible for other state benefits.
 Securing benefits for an elder is a specialty best handled by Professional Care Managers and Attorneys.
 A Financial Advisor’s primary business is financial advising NOT elder benefits.
 They are often paid by commission, for example, when annuities are sold or when they begin managing an elder’s portfolio.

 We have been asked to unravel situations where annuities have been sold to the elder, or assets have been transferred out of their name, which resulted in an elder becoming ineligible for Medicaid.
 We have also been called to verify information given to an elder by a financial advisor that was erroneous.